-Shan Lin Xi Gui Fei Oolong (杉林溪貴妃烏龍茶) is an expressive Beauty Oolong from the famous Shan Lin Xi tea growing area of Nantou County in Taiwan.
-Grown at an altitude of 1,000-1,200 metres, this tea is crafted from ‘bug bitten’ leaves of the Qing Xin ‘Green Heart’ (青心) cultivar plants.
-Medium oxidation of about 45% combined with lower level of baking results in a balanced liquor with a captivating mi xian beauty flavour.
-This tea was harvested and processed in July 2020.
+Shan Lin Xi Gui Fei Oolong (杉林溪貴妃烏龍茶) is an expressive Beauty Oolong from Da Luan Mountain in the famous Shan Lin Xi tea growing area of Nantou County in Taiwan.
+Grown at an altitude of 1,200 metres, this tea is crafted from ‘bug bitten’ leaves of the Qing Xin ‘Green Heart’ (青心) cultivar plants.
+Medium oxidation of about 40% combined with lower level of baking results in a balanced liquor with a captivating mi xian beauty flavour.
+This tea was harvested and processed in September 2023.

 Shan Lin Xi (杉林溪) is an exceptional terroir located high in the mountains of Nantou Province.
 Although Alishan as a terroir may be more famous, it is without doubt that Shan Lin Xi produces high mountain (Gao Shan) oolong teas that are also considered to amongst the best from Taiwan.
 Shan Lin Xi can be literally translated as Pine Forest Stream from Chinese.
 However it is also commonly known as Sun Link Sea, an English phonetic approximation of the Chinese Shan Lin Xi, a process referred to as phono-semantic matching in linguistics.
 So both Sun Link Sea Oolong and Shan Lin Xi Oolong refer to teas from the same terroir.
 The gardens of Sun Link Sea terroir range in altitude between approximately 1,000 and 2,000 metres.
 The picturesque mountainous landscape is also home to Shanlinxi Forest Recreation Area, a popular destination for nature hiking that is known for its giant forest trees and waterfalls.